Frequently Asked Questions

 Answers are the opinions of Brother Anderson

-ANSWER: This ministry was started in 1996, by Brother Anderson who envisioned setting up a "library" of information about Ellen White that would be accessible by Christians through-out the world in their own languages.
+ANSWER: This ministry was started in 1996 by Brother Anderson who envisioned setting up a "library" of information about Ellen White that would be accessible by Christians through-out the world in their own languages.
 In the mid 1990s while Brother Anderson was doing his own research into the claims of Ellen White he encountered difficulty in obtaining accurate historical information about her.
-Even though he lived within a mile of a major Adventist university, he faced challenges in obtaining all the research material he needed.
-As Brother Anderson began acquiring material, he wanted to make it available to others for their research.
+While it was easy to obtain information favorable to SDA claims about Ellen White, it was much more challenging to obtain research that was unfavorable.
+Brother Anderson felt it was wrong for only one side of Ellen White's story to be told.
+He felt that withholding vital information about her prophetic claims could foster a false impression of her.
+If people had all the information about Ellen White available to them, he felt people could make a more accurate judgment about her claims.
+As Brother Anderson began acquiring material over the years, he wanted to make it available to others for their own research.
 Thus, this web site was born as a result of his desire to provide a full body of accurate research that is easily accessible to anyone with internet access.
-Brother Anderson wanted this information available in every Adventist school and home.
-He has repeatedly stated that as soon as the White Estate provides this same information to the SDA people, he will shut down this web site.
+Brother Anderson wanted this information to be available to every SDA school and home so that SDAs could make a more accurate evaluation about the claims of Ellen White and the SDA sect.

-ANSWER: This ministry is financed by donations and the sale of books.
+ANSWER: This ministry is financed by the sale of books.
 Proceeds are used for:

 To visit our book store, CLICK HERE.